jordan-cod/portfolio-builder-API/readme.md

 ## About

-**Portfolio Maker API** is an open-source project that provides developers with a robust API to create and manage their portfolios.
+**Portfolio Builder API** is an open-source project that provides developers with a robust API to create and manage their portfolios.
 With RESTful endpoints, users can easily manage projects, skills, and experiences, facilitating a seamless portfolio creation process.
 The project is built with Golang, enhancing development efficiency.

 ## <a name="contributing"> Contributing